TerminalsandCoffee/terraform-associate-study/12-terraform-cloud-enterprise.md

 ---

-## 7. Cost Estimation
+## 8. Cost Estimation

 ### What is Cost Estimation?

-Terraform Cloud can estimate infrastructure costs for planned changes.
+HCP Terraform can estimate infrastructure costs for planned changes.

 **Shows:**
 - Monthly cost for new resources